tonyjurg/Doc4TF/README.md

    * Create separate files for each feature.
    * Create index pages.

-The output of the tool consists of a set of markdown which is the standard file format used for regular Text-Fabric feature documentation.
-To browse these files using a standard web browser, they need to undergo post-processing.
-One method is to transfer the files to a GitHub repository, which allows any browser to view the post-processed files.
-It is also possible to browse markdown files directly in your browser after installing a browser extension like [markdown viewer](https://github.com/simov/markdown-viewer).
-The script can also create a set of HTML files that can be stored on a local drive and browsed using any webbrowser.
+The tool outputs a set of markdown files (extention '.md'), the standard format for Text-Fabric feature documentation.
+To view these files in a standard web browser, post-processing, specifically rendering the markdown into HTML, is required.
+One method is to upload the files to a GitHub repository, enabling viewing the markdown files in any browser.
+Alternatively, you can installing an extension like [markdown viewer](https://github.com/simov/markdown-viewer) which would allow you to  view the rendered markdown files directly in your browser.

+Alternatively, the script can also generate a set of HTML files.
+These files can be stored on a local drive which allows for browsing them using any webbrowser.

 An example documentation set created by this script is found at the [results directory](https://github.com/tonyjurg/Doc4TF/blob/main/results/featurebynodetype.md).